NissesSenap/blog/content/posts/iac_blog_part1.md

 For updates and how to see my complete file look at my [BLOG_IAC repo][BLOG_IAC].

+## Future

+Okay so now we have a way to configure Godaddy, pipeline as code using Azure Pipelines.

+But we are still missing the configuration for GitHub and how do we setup the Azure Pipeline manual config that we have done.
+I don't know if I ever will handle the GitHub part in Terraform, it got a few chicken and egg issues and it's probably not worth the trouble.

+But I do want to handle the Azure devops part using Terraform.
+Currently there is no support for Azure devops and I reached out to the maintainers of Azure Terraform but it didn't seem like it was a high priority.
+But a nice guy pointed me to a [open-source project][TF_Azure_devops] by Mikael Krief that have started to do some testing with it.
+Currently he supports adding an Azure devops organization and adding Pipeline as Code through Terraform.
+But I don't want to use Terraform to handle the yaml code, I rather keep it in my own repo which is the standard for most repos.

+So in short I want the feature to be able to point the pipeline to witch Azure pipeline yaml file to use and in which repo.

+I reached out to him and I got the reply that he's working on the feature and I offered to help out with beta testing and documentation, sadly I can't help out with the coding since I still don't know go (it's on my todo, together with a lot of other things), so lets see what happens in the future.

 [IAC_oreilly]: http://shop.oreilly.com/product/0636920039297.do
 [github_gd_issue]: https://github.com/hashicorp/terraform/issues/3673
 [terrafrom_gd]: https://github.com/n3integration/terraform-godaddy